 NPPF Para 170b footnote 53 state "that where significant development of agricultural land is demonstrated to be necessary, areas of poorer quality land should be preferred to those of higher quality".
-The Maidstone Local Plan echos this policy.
-The economic and productive impact of any development on Agricultural Land must be taken into account.
-The main objective behind this is to protect national food security and to ensure the efficient use of land with a preference for development on poor quality agricultural land.
-The report prepared by Bidwells for Statkraft confirms that the land is of good quality, 2, 3a (BMV) and 3b.
+The Maidston Local Plan echos this policy.
+The economic and productive impact of any development on Agric Land must be taken into account.
+The main objective behind this is to protect national food security and ensure the efficient use of land with a preference for development on poor quality agricultural land report prepared by Bidwells for Statkraft confirms that the land is of good quality, 2, 3a (BMV) and 3b.

-Due to the Ukraine crisis, the geopolitical landscape is changing faster than policy can be drawn up.
-A Westminster Hall Debate March 2022 considered large solar farms with the issue again raised on 29 June 2022 in Parliament during PMQ.
-It it was very clear that those on both sides of the bench agreed that whilst there is the need for cleaner energy production, it must not be at the expense of food producing greenfield land.
-Agricultural land is a finite resource and the National Food Strategy 2022 states that as a country we need to be Food Secure.
+Due to the Ukraine crisis, the geopolitical landscape is changing faster than policy can be drawn Westminster Hall Debate March 2022 considered large solar farms with the issue again raised on 29 Ju 2022 in Parliament during PMQ.
+It it was very clear that those on both sides of the bench agreed that whils there is the need for cleaner energy production, it must not be at the expense of food producing greenfield land.
+Agricultural land is a finite resource and the National Food Strategy 2022 states that as a country w need to be Food Secure.
 This land has been successfully farmed for hundreds of years.
-It is good quality land, ideal for the production of wheat - a crop which is currently in dangerously short supply and will be for the foreseeable future.
-Food security is of paramount importance and therefore removing this productive agricultural land from the food chain does not make sense and would be wrong.
+It is good qual land, ideal for the production of wheat - a crop which is currently in dangerously short supply and w for the foreseeable future.
+Food security is of paramount importance and therefore remov productive agricultural land from the food chain does not make sense and would be wrong.

 Solar has its place on disused airfields, brownfield sites, old landfill sites such as the one in Wednesfield, West Midlands, and on warehouses such as in Guernsey.
-The Maidstone Borough Council rightly is committed to a better, cleaner future whilst encouraging growth - but solar panels have their place on the roofs of houses, especially the roofs of all new developments, on the roofs of warehouses, not on food productive land.
+The Maidstone Borough Council committed to a better, cleaner future whilst encouraging growth - but solar panels have their place on roofs of houses, especially the roofs of all new developments, on the roofs of warehouses, not o productive land.